-- 1.1 Steer Davies Gleave was appointed by the Office of Rail Regulation (ORR) to produce the ODM for 2011/12, continuing the historic series that dates back to 1997/98.
-This report accompanies the ODM for 2011/12 and provides details of the process and outputs used to produce the dataset on behalf of the ORR. - 1.2 The methodology adopted by Steer Davies Gleave in the production of the ODM is consistent with that adopted by DeltaRail in the production of the ODM in previous years.
-As part of our work we have undertaken a Methodological Review of the data and processes used to generate the ODM as well as stakeholder input (see Methodological Review Summary) and identified a number of areas for improvement in the data set.
-A number of these have been implemented in the 2011/12 data set (see Chapter 4) and others will be investigated in more detail with a view to including in future versions of the ODM.
+- 1.1 Steer Davies Gleave was appointed by the Office of Rail Regulation (ORR) to produce the ODM for 2011/12 and 2012/13, continuing the historic series that dates back to 1997/98.
+This report accompanies the ODM for 2012/13 and provides details of the process and outputs used to produce the dataset on behalf of the ORR. - 1.2 The methodology adopted by Steer Davies Gleave in the production of the ODM is consistent with that adopted by DeltaRail in the production of the ODM prior to 2011/12.
+As part of our work we also undertook a methodological review of the data and processes used to generate the ODM and identified a number of areas for improvement in the data set.
+A number of these were implemented in the 2011/12 dataset and a further set of changes have been implemented in the 2012/13 data set (see Chapter 4).